-Your best flavor alternative with a big-time heat bump: Habanero or Scotch bonnet
+Your best alternatives for flavor: Habanero or Scotch bonnet

 These two chilies play in a different playground completely, with Scoville heat ranges from 100,000 to 350,000.
 This is at least double the spiciness with the potential for a whole lot more – up to eleven times spicier.
 For many, this is a challenging level of heat, so don’t think of this as a family-friendly substitution.

 But while the heat profile is vastly different, the flavors are more of a match.
 The habanero and especially the scotch bonnet have fruity flavor profiles that perform well as taste substitutes for the aji amarillo.
 They actually can be sweeter, with hints of tropical fruit.
 If you can stand the heat, these are your best bets to maintain a recipe’s flavor intent.
 Both can be found in stores, but the habanero is the one you’ll more likely see.

 There’s a lot of similarities between the manzano and the aji amarillo.
 Both have a sweet, citrusy taste.
 Both have a beautiful summer-like yellow hue.
 And even the heat is closer together than the substitutes above.
 The manzano ranges from 12,000 to 30,000 Scoville heat units, so at its hottest it reaches the mildest aji amarillo.

 That said, the manzano is one of the more unique chilies on the Scoville scale.
 The plants themselves have a light fur on them.
 And the seeds inside the chili are black, not the normal white you see in most other chili types.